If you have been hearing about Shopify and wondering what it is, then here’s your answer:

 You can register for a free 14-day trial of Shopify to test it for yourself using this link.

 How did the company get started?

-Shopify was a privately owned Canada-based ecommerce company located in Ottawa, Ontario, that developed and maintained software to make it easy for online stores owners to sell their products on the web and via retail point-of-sale systems.
+Shopify was a privately owned Canada-based ecommerce company located in Ottawa, Ontario (in eastern Canada), that developed and maintained software to make it easy for online stores owners to sell their products on the web and via retail point-of-sale systems.

-According to Wikipedia, he company was founded in 2004 by Tobias Lütke, Daniel Weinand, and Scott Lake after attempting to open a store they called Snowdevil.
+According to Wikipedia, the company was founded in 2004 by Tobias Lütke, Daniel Weinand, and Scott Lake after attempting to open a store they called Snowdevil.
 The online shop was initially based on software written by the company founders and became the basis for Shopify.
-The company says it has 377,500 merchants using its platform.
-Total gross merchandise volume exceeded $15 billion.
+The company says it has 1,700,000 businesses in approximately 175 countries using its platform as of May 2021.

 Shopify went public on May 21, 2015 and is trades on the NYSE with the ticker symbol SHOP (info) and on the Toronto Stock Exchange (TSE) with the symbol SH.